Azure/Hadoop-Migrations/docs/hdinsight-databricks/migration-approach-hdinsight.md

 ## BC-DR

+## Benchmark

+[Spark SQL Perf](https://github.com/databricks/spark-sql-perf) is a performance testing framework fpr Spark SQL.
+The framework is based on TPCDS/TPCH, an industry standard benchmark for transactional decision-making system.
+In this section, we will leverage `spark-sql-perf` framework, which is developed by `Databricks`, to help to perform benchmarking in Synapse Spark Pool.

+Generally, `spark-sql-perf` provides `dsdgen` tools to generate random `tpcds` records for benchmarking, however, in Synapse, we are not able to leverage `dsdgen` since it is a tool needs to be compiled in linux os.
+Hence, we would use a hadoop environment to compile the tool and generate the data.
+For more information, please refer to [Set Up Benchmark](https://github.com/databricks/spark-sql-perf) section in github.

+In this section, we will use `HDInsight` cluster to generate `tpcds` data.
+For the detailed instructions, please refer to [How to generate TPC-DS data](how-to-generate-tpc-ds-data.md).

+After we have generated the data we need, we will start running benchmark with scala program.
+For more information, you may refer to [How to run TPC-DS performance benchmark in Synapse Spark Pool]().

 ## Code Sample

 This section provides several code examples for user to create Apache Spark / Spark Stream / Azure Integration samples, users could use the sample to submit to serverless `Spark Pool` in Synapse.